spotinst/help/src/docs/administration/policies/create-new-policy.md

 A service can allow use of a particular product within the Spot Suite, such as Ocean or Elastigroup.
 It could also provide a specific function such as Setup.

-Choose the relevant service (e.g., Ocean, Elastigroup, or Setup) for the policy.
+Choose the relevant service (e.g., Ocean, Elastigroup) for the policy.

 <img src="/administration/_media/create-policy-03.png" width="421" height="101" />